xieweiAlex/English_Learning/words/2023/words-Nov.md

+in-your-face.
+punch out.
+stifle, stymie .
+We lived on the breadline to get our son through college.
+bread and butter
+break bread.

+gold caps.

 In the past, gender differences in infant mortality were the leading cause of the gap in life expectancy.
 But now, differences at older ages are a larger contributor to the gap in life expectancy.

 **Gubernatorial** election.